 During school holidays they run a number of reasonably-priced activities for kids, such as den building and arts and crafts.

 The Ickworth is perfect for time-poor parents who don’t want to drive for miles to get away from it all.
 The combination of luxury surroundings, great service and all the excellent facilities for kids set it apart from anything else within a two hour drive of London.
-We’ve been every year for the past three years and 2018 won’t be our last.
+We’ve been every year for the past three years and this won’t be our last.
 Playing Lord and Lady of the manor is just too much fun.

 Fast family-friendly facts – The Ickworth